thiagolermen/machine-learning-portifolio/README.md

   8. Recurrent neural networks
   9. Generative adversarial networks

 The datasets were taken from the machine learning course by professor Andrew Ng (Coursera) and they are available at ```data``` folder.
+Others were imported directly from the libraries of the frameworks used.